frantastic7/notepadV2/README.md

 Can compile LaTeX.
 Has GenAI.

 Please use "pip install -r requirements.txt"
+Add a .env file with an OpenAI api key to use the ai features.

 Features :